mathulbrich/IgnisProject/README.md

 ### Class diagram
 ![DIAGRAM](/Screenshots/Class_diagram.png)

+### Description
+**MainActivity**: Is the class on the program will be running.
+It realize functions like listen the users speechs.
+Also contain the responses of Ignis to be matched with the user response.

+**Response**: Class thats have the structure for Ignis responses.

+**AI**: This class is a implementation of the Response class.
+This class give the concrete voices, messages and images of the response.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.